-All 12-volt circuits and equipment in the coach area of the motor home are protected by a breaker panel.
-When a circuit is overloaded or a short develops in any part of the system, a breaker will shut down that circuit.
-If this happens, turn off all affected lights or appliances and reset the breaker.
+All 12-volt circuits and equipment in the coach area of the motor home are protected by either a fuse panel or breaker panel.
+When a circuit is overloaded or a short develops in any part of the system, a fuse or breaker will shut down that circuit.
+If this happens, turn off all affected lights or appliances and reset the breaker or replace the fuse with a new one of equal amperage rating.

-A label on the panel states the amperage rating and circuit protected for each breaker.
+A label on the panel states the amperage rating and circuit protected for each fuse or breaker.